Frequently Asked Questions

 3) the full name and contact details of the translator or a representative of the translation company

 Why are some fields optional on the main form?We recognise that sometimes you don't have all your information to hand.
 Fishing out specific account details or identification numbers sometimes takes a little time or you may prefer not to provide that level of detail.
-You will always have the option to complete this manually at the point of signing.
+You will always have the option to complete account information in pen, at the point of signing.

 Why don't you provide many Government forms?.GOV.UK is an online portal driving the nation to go more digital.
 Relevant digital forms such as British Passport MUST be completed and submitted directly on the relevant .GOV website or via the paper Passport Renewal application form.
 Driving Licence applications must be made using the DVLA paper D1 form.
 We will provide you with tips on how to fill them in, links together with advice on how to request paper copies.